Sponsor us to complete the Yorkshire 3 Peaks and get a printed copy of the DFG Guidance

 Finance is a crucial, sensitive issue, and it is not always appropriate to question the client about finance on the first visit.
 On the other hand (and this can be almost frightening) clients seem to trust any visitor completely from the moment they set foot in the house.

-Initially the idea of taking out a loan or equity release product can prove a stumbling block for some clients.
+Initially, the idea of taking out a loan or equity release product can prove a stumbling block for some clients.
 Talk of financial products should not be glib and clients must not be rushed into accepting the idea.
 Indeed they should be encouraged to think the matter over and to discuss the question with friends, relatives and advisors.

-Carers are people who look after a relative or friend who need support because of age, physical or learning disability or illness, including mental illness.
+Carers are people who look after a relative or friend who needs support because of age, physical or learning disability or illness, including mental illness.
 The 2001 Census showed that there are 5.2 million people providing informal care in England and Wales, one in ten of the population.

-Where a Client relies upon the support of a carer, the carer should be involved in the decision making process wherever possible – assuming of course that the Client consents.
+Where a Client relies upon the support of a carer, the carer should be involved in the decision-making process wherever possible – assuming of course that the Client consents.

 If the client has supportive relatives, with agreement they should be involved as soon as possible.
-Ideally (and this can save time where a grant may not be available) supportive relatives or close friends should be present at the first and all subsequent meetings.
-They will be able to help the client make considered decisions, and may have a direct interest as potential legatees.
+Ideally (and this can save time when a grant may not be available) supportive relatives or close friends should be present at the first and all subsequent meetings.
+They will be able to help the client make considered decisions and may have a direct interest as potential legatees.
 Once aware of the options available through the HIA, they may even be prepared to take on the organisation of the subsequent repairs and improvements, leaving the HIA free to help those who have no such helpful friends or relatives.

 Levels of Support

 Clients will require varying degrees of support, some total from start to finish, others very little.
 The HIA must attempt to ensure that the support offered is pitched at the right level.
 To give too much assistance is a waste of time and money.
-To give too little risks letting the client down.
+To give too little risk of letting the client down.